TypeStrong/atom-typescript/CONTRIBUTING.md

 ## Publishing

 * If you have only fixed bugs in a backward-compatible way (or consider your changes very minimal), run `apm publish patch`.
 * If you have implemented new functionality, run `apm publish minor`.
+(A TypeScript update should at least be minor).
 * For breaking changes run `apm publish major`.
 These must be justified with a reason documented in `changelog.md`

 Additional Notes: